open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 ## Configuration

-### Bill of Materials
+### Dependencies

-Import the `opentelemetry-bom` and `opentelemetry-instrumentation-bom-alpha` Bill of Materials ([BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms)) before using the OpenTelemetry starter.

-The `opentelemetry-bom` BOM will allow you to align the OpenTelemetry versions of the OpenTelemetry dependencies and transitive dependencies.
+Importing the `opentelemetry-bom` and `opentelemetry-instrumentation-bom-alpha` BOMs will ensure that the versions of your OpenTelemetry dependencies (and transitive dependencies) are aligned.

-With the `opentelemetry-instrumentation-bom-alpha` BOM, you won't have to declare the dependency versions for additional instrumentations.

 The following example shows how to import both BOMs using Maven: